leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 <kbd>
 <img alt ="Cron Section" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/eConnect-Sxe/cron_section.png"></kbd>

+## Order

 **Cron settings for send orders to ERP**

 This job controls how often new orders are sent to SX.e from Magento.

+**Cron settings for ERP order synchronization**

+This job looks for all the Magento orders in 'processing' state.
+The main idea behind this job is to sync all necessary order related information between Magento and SX.e.
+This job normally isn't run as frequent as the 'Send orders to ERP' cron.

 **Cron settings for getting ERP Orders**

 This job controls how often the Order history that's visible for the customer when logged in from the Magento front-end is updated.

+## Customer

 **Cron settings for getting Customer Account Balances**

 This job controls how often the customer account balance information that's visible for the customer when logged in from the Magento front-end is updated.

+**Cron settings for Customer Sync**

+This cron job manages the synchronization from SX.e/CSD to Magento of Customer information and customer address information.

+## Product

-**Cron settings for Inventory Sync**
+**Cron settings for Product Sync**

-This job controls how often the inventory synchronization is run.
-The background inventory synchronization will each time it runs update the 'Qty' value within the product Every product that in Magento has status 'Enabled' and has a valid SX.e item number value associated will be included in the update each time.
+- This job synchronizes product attributes from SX.e/CSD to Magento.
+Every product that in Magento has status 'Enabled' and has a valid SX.e item number value associated will be included in the update each time.

-**Cron settings for ERP order synchronization**

-This job looks for all the Magento orders in 'processing' state.
-The main idea behind this job is to sync all necessary order related information between Magento and SX.e.
-This job normally isn't run as frequent as the 'Send orders to ERP' cron.
+- In the SX.e/CSD product attributes mapping section, all the attributes mapped to General and Tax API will be synced and the attributes mapped to Bulk API will not be synced.

+Note: This will work only when the "Enable Bulk API" option is set to "No".

 **Cron settings for Product List Price Sync**

 This job synchronizes Item Price from SX.e to Magento.
 Every product that in Magento has status 'Enabled' and has a valid SX.e item number value associated will be included in the update each time.

+During this cron,
+  1. When "Enable Bulk API" is set to "Yes", the following data will be synced using the Bulk API call [ICGetWhseProductListV3].
+      - Price
+      - Inventory(if "Enable in CRON" is set to "Yes" under "Inventory Synchronization"),
+      - Product attributes(Only when the API is chosen as ‘Bulk’ and not General and Tax)

+  2. When Enable Bulk API is set to No, the following data will be synced using the normal price API call
+      - Price
+        Following will be synced via separate CRON
+        - Inventory(if "Enable in CRON" is set to "Yes" under "Inventory Synchronization"),
+        - Product attributes

-**Cron settings for Customer Sync**
+**Cron settings for Inventory Sync**

-This cron job manages the synchronization from SX.e to Magento of Customer information.
+- This job controls how often the inventory synchronization is run.
+The background inventory synchronization will each time it runs update the 'Qty' value within the product Every product that in Magento has status 'Enabled' and has a valid SX.e item number value associated will be included in the update each time.
+- Inventory data can be synced only when "Enable in CRON" is set to "Yes" under "Inventory Synchronization".

+Note: This will work only when the "Enable Bulk API" option is set to "No"